K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ###### <div id='3-2-2-4-1-4'/> 3.2.2.4.1.4.
 Delete Contributor
 1. Select a contributor to delete from the list.
 ![053]
-2. Go to detailed information check/modify page of the selected contributor.
+2. Go to the detailed information and check/modify the page of the selected contributor.
 ![053-2]
-3. Click “Delete Contributor” button.
+3. Click the “Delete Contributor” button.
 ![054]
 4. Check from the list if the Contributor is deleted.
 ![055]